 SSD drives are more expensive than conventional HDD drives, so you need to consider this.
 If you have the budget for an SSD drive, then we would always recommend this.
 Your laptop will run a lot faster and SSD has no moving parts so it should last longer.

-You must take the time to think about the amount of internal storage you will need with your new laptop.
+It would help if you took the time to think about the amount of internal storage you will need with your new laptop.
 While it is possible to upgrade your laptop with a higher storage capacity later on, we do not advise this as you will need to reinstall your operating system and applications, which can be very time-consuming.

 Therefore, we recommend avoiding a 128 GB internal storage option and going for a minimum of 256 GB.
 If you know that you will need more space for large photo and video files, choose 512 GB or 1 TB.
 It is better to have more internal storage space than you need.